Categorizing deactivated users

 When configured, Vitally will then set a

 Once a user churns, we move them out of the default list of accounts.
-However, you can easily view your churned users by clicking the switch you'll see above all user lists in Vitally.
+However, you can easily view your churned users by clicking the "Churned" filter you'll see to the right of all user lists in Vitally.

 While this feature is meant to auto-flag users once they have their license to your product deactivated, another use case is to auto-ignore team members (on your team) that are able to log in to your product on behalf of a customer.